Skip to content

 Should insurance be added?

-Insurance premium is a separate line from out-of-pocket.
-Add it as another line or track separately.
+Insurance premiums are a separate line from out-of-pocket costs — they can be tracked as another line or kept separately.

 What about dependants?